A Bold Proposition To Connect the Supply Chain

 That’s just one example from my time in automotive manufacturing.
 There are countless others where the digital divide creates problems, such as the bullwhip effect on inventory, OEM inefficiencies for gathering needed intel and OEM expenses for quality engineers to travel to suppliers’ factories to assist in solving a vendor issue.

 To erase the digital divide and connect the supply chain, my bold proposition is a top-down approach where OEMs pave the way for suppliers to connect their data streams.
 When done collaboratively, this erases the two factors contributing to supplier reluctance.
-With each supplier that accepts the offer, another node to the connected supply chain is created.
+With each supplier that connects, OEMs gain greater real-time visibility into their operations.
 Establishing the connection, the OEM now has real-time (and accurate) data from the suppliers’ manufacturing operations.
-The bonus benefit is efficiency improvements, due to an MES implementation by the suppliers, which makes the supply chain stronger and more resilient.
+The bonus benefit is improved manufacturing efficiency, due to an MES implementation by the suppliers, which makes the supply chain stronger and more resilient.

 I see this plan as a phased approach.
 The OEM would start with a two-company pilot as proof of concept.
 Then, it would pursue a limited rollout, focusing on a mix of suppliers that manufacture high-risk components and those that are trusted and easy to work with.
 The last phase is a full rollout to the supply chain with the OEM funding some of the implementations and promoting implementation to all others with contract expectations of being a connected supplier.